Area The area A of a triangle with sides of lengths a and b enclo... | Channels for Pearson+

 A = (1/2) ab sinθ.

-a.
-How is dA/dt related to dθ/dt if a and b are constant?
+b.
+How is dA/dt related to dθ/dt and da/dt if only b is constant?

 Verified step by step guidance